-Advocate Barry Madolo, who is chairing the hearing, would rule next week on an application that the hearing to be open to the media, City Press assistant editor Adriaan Basson said on Tuesday.
+Barry Madolo, who was chairing the hearing, would rule next week on an application that the hearing be open to the media, City Press assistant editor Adriaan Basson said yesterday.

 Breytenbach has been accused of abusing her power while investigating a case concerning iron ore mining company Kumba.

-She submitted in papers before the Labour Court that she was suspended because she insisted on investigating fraud and corruption charges against former police intelligence head Richard Mdluli.
+She claimed in the Labour Court that she was suspended because she insisted on investigating fraud and corruption charges against former police intelligence head Richard Mdluli.

 Both matters were of interest to the public, Basson said.

-If what Breytenbach alleged were true, it was a “very serious indictment” of the NPA, he said.
+If what Breytenbach alleged was true, it was a “very serious indictment” of the NPA, he said.